jmartinter/geo-dashboard/README.md

-Present customer behaviour last month
+Generates a representation about customer behaviour last month

 ====